Murder of Warren Barnes

-On the night of February 27, 2021, Warren Barnes, an American man, who was 69 years old and homeless, was stabbed to death under a highway overpass in Grand Junction, Colorado, by Brian Cohee Jr., who was 19 years old.
+On the night of February 27, 2021, Warren Barnes, a 69-year-old American man, was stabbed to death under a highway overpass in Grand Junction, Colorado, by Brian Cohee Jr., who was 19 years old.
 On February 3, 2023, Cohee was found guilty of first-degree murder and sentenced to life in prison without parole.

 Background

 Victim

-Warren Bruce Barnes, a homeless man, was known in downtown Grand Junction, Colorado, for sitting on a chair and reading books outside a local bridal store.
+Warren Bruce Barnes was known in downtown Grand Junction, Colorado, for sitting on a chair and reading books outside a local bridal store.
 Because of his interest in books, some local storeowners nicknamed him "The Reading Man".
 People described Barnes as a "gentle" and "quiet" individual.
 The merchants and employees of nearby stores would offer him books, food and drink.
 He was 69 years old at the time of his murder.

 Perpetrator

 Brian Thomas Cohee Jr., born on January 10, 2002, was 19 years old at the time of the murder.

 Cohee was diagnosed with ADHD at the age of five.
 In 2019, he was diagnosed with autism.
 Before the murder, Cohee was mentally ill and had persistent thoughts of murder.
 During his interrogation, he said that he wanted to kill a homeless person or a prostitute, believing that such a person's disappearance would go unnoticed.
 He routinely drove around at night surveilling homeless encampments.
 In 2018, he killed a cat and kept its head in his house for three days before discarding it.
 Because of his alleged fascination with serial killer Jeffrey Dahmer, Cohee was nicknamed "Dahmer" at the high school he attended.